psu-epl/psu-epl.github.com/A406-materials.md

 # Tool Settings

+Notes:

 -New Tools can be added from ATC Control Panel in CNC mode.
 Global/Default settings can be set in CAM mode under "Setup."
 -Link: <http://precisebits.com/tutorials/pcb_mech_etch.htm!>
--Note: V-Tip Max Plunge rate is 25 IPM
+-V-Tip Max Plunge rate is 25 IPM

 ## Drills